henke92/java-3d-landscape/README.md

 or

-2. a) Make a new project
+2. (Netbeans)
+a) File/New Project/Java Application/"Name" (Unbox Create Main Class)
-   b) Put all files except 3d_landscape.jar in the src folder
+b) Put the .java files and the .form file in the "NetbeansProject/ProjectName/src" folder
-   c) Run project
+c) Run the project in Netbeans